jasonmelgoza/mavericks/src/pages/projects/esign-wizard.md

 For obvious reasons, the sketching and design phases of the process were my favorite.
 As the team's designer, I was responsible for visualizing ideas and introducing Figma to my teammates as our main tool for prototyping and collaboration.
 Once we settled on a solution, we all participated in building out a messy but efficient prototype that we used for research.
 We brought back our subject matter experts and a few customers from earlier in the week, tested our solution and answered a ton of questions.

 {% gallery
-  caption="A look at our first prototype and a glimpse of the conference room where we started building it." %}
+  caption="Our first prototype and a glimpse of the conference room where we started building it." %}
 {% galleryItem
   alt="A screenshot from our eSignature Wizard prototype." caption="A screenshot from our eSignature Wizard prototype."